I’ve worked from home for almost 20 years. These 6 tips make it awesome

 Perhaps this truly is a temporary situation for you, and you’ll be back in the office in no time.
 But for me, the single greatest part about working from home is being able to set my office up exactly how I want it.
 If your company will foot the bill for some new gear while you’re working remotely, great.
 And if you’re thinking of making a case for working from home more often, calculate how much you’ll save by not commuting and don’t be afraid to spend a bit of what you’ll pocket to create an inviting workspace.
 I’ve done it relatively inexpensively.

 I use a 55-inch 4K smart TV as my main monitor, which would never, ever fly in a cube farm or open-office setup.
 But I highly recommend it.
 You can get a big, high-resolution TV for around $300 to $400, which lets you have multiple windows open at once without having to constantly switch back and forth between them.
-And since it’s a smart TV, I can use it for non-work stuff as well, such as streaming video and playing video games.
+And since it’s a smart TV, I can use it for nonwork stuff as well, such as streaming video and playing video games.
 My workspace is half office, half lounge.

 I’d also recommend an ultrawide monitor for around $200.
 I use both a big TV and an ultrawide monitor: the TV is for working on stuff, while the ultrawide is for email, Microsoft Teams, and general communication with coworkers.
 The extra horizontal workspace you get with an ultrawide monitor is great no matter what you do for a living and doesn’t cost all that much more than a regular skinny monitor.

-Don’t forget about the little things, too.
+Don’t forget about the little things too.
 Buy the best mouse, keyboard, and headset you can get: They’re your work weapons.
-Pay for the strongest internet connection you can afford: don’t ruin a video chat because your kids are streaming Netflix.
+Pay for the strongest internet connection you can afford: Don’t ruin a video chat because your kids are streaming Netflix.

-And for the love of all things pure and good in this world, do not–under any circumstances – skimp on your office chair.
+And for the love of all things pure and good in this world, do not—under any circumstances— skimp on your office chair.
 You don’t have to spend a fortune: Staples sells the popular Ayalon model for around $200, which is generally considered a poor man’s Herman Miller.
 I have it and like it.
-Staples also carries a line of Tempur-pedic chairs for between $200 and $300, which I’ve used and found pretty good.
+Staples also carries a line of Tempur-Pedic chairs for between $200 and $300, which I’ve used and found pretty good.

 “Blurred work-life lines” are bogus

-This problem–if you want to call it a problem–is more a reflection on the environment fostered by your company than anything else.
+This problem—if you want to call it a problem—is more a reflection on the environment fostered by your company than anything else.
 Look around the office and watch how many people stuff their laptops into their bags so they can do work after hours at home.
-It’s the 21st century and we can work from anywhere.
+It’s the 21st century, and we can work from anywhere.
 If you feel like acting upon an email late at night, then go ahead.
 If not, let it wait until morning, assuming there’s no expectation that you respond right away.

-Conversely, sometimes it’s awesome to have a proper work setup mere steps from the couch so that you’re able to turn things around quickly during off hours.
-Maybe, like me, you’re more creative at 10pm than 10am, so it’s nice to be able to do your best work at odd times.
+Conversely, sometimes it’s awesome to have a proper work setup mere steps from the couch so that you’re able to turn things around quickly during off-hours.
+Maybe, like me, you’re more creative at 10 p.m. than 10 a.m., so it’s nice to be able to do your best work at odd times.

 Multitasking is real, and it’s fabulous

 A DeskCycle recumbent bike sits under my desk.
-It’s perfect for burning some calories while watching an hour-long webinar.
+It’s perfect for burning some calories while I watch an hour-long webinar.
 Got 10 minutes between meetings?
 Instead of mindlessly surfing the web until your next call, go throw a load of laundry in or do the dishes real quick.

 One of the best things about not being in an office all day is that if you’ve set yourself up properly at home, idle time fundamentally disappears.
 You’ll also feel less like you “need” a break every so often, which leads to more focused work.